Guide on Equity, Diversity and Inclusion Terminology

 Notes

-Groups generally considered to be under-represented include women, people with disabilities, Indigenous people, members of LGBTQ2+ communities and racialized groups.
+Groups generally considered to be underrepresented include women, people with disabilities, Indigenous Peoples, members of 2SLGBTQI+ communities and racialized groups.

 See also